Hilleary was the representative for Tennessee’s 4th congressional district and was a Republican. He served from 1995 to

 Hilleary is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot was a member of the House of Representatives.
+Each dot was a member of the House of Representatives in 2002.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).